-The largest revenue source for the School is the State of Florida (90 percent).
+The largest revenue source for the School is the State of Florida (95 percent).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula and Charter School Capital Outlay funds.
 Both sources utilize student enrollment data to determine the funds available for the School.

-The largest concentrations of expenses during the year were for instruction (46 percent) and school administration (25 percent).
-Instructional expenses decreased due to the loss of School Recognition Funds and reduced Best and Brightest Teacher Program Funds.
-School Administration increased primarily due to the purchase of non-capitalized equipment.
-Operation of Plant decreased during the fiscal year due to the School not transferring current funds to the City to hold in the School Reserve Fund.
-The other expense categories experienced increases and decreases between fiscal years due to general economic conditions and the financial needs of the school.
+The largest concentrations of expenses during the year were for instruction (47 percent) and school administration (23 percent).
+Operation of Plant decreased during the fiscal year primarily due to the school closing due to COVID-19.
+The other expense categories experienced increases and decreases between fiscal years due to general economic conditions and the changing financial needs of the School.